-If your site is slow it can actually hurt your rankings in Google.
+If your site is slow, it can hurt your rankings in Google.
 You want your blog to load as fast as possible.

-WP Rocket is one of the original and most popular caching plugins for WordPress.
+WP Rocket is one of WordPress’s original and most popular caching plugins.

 While it’s possible to install share buttons manually without a plugin, it’s tedious, easy to break when networks change their code, and doesn’t allow you to focus on things that matter.